bjuppa/eloquent-state-machine/README.md

 - States have *entry* and *exit* actions and events have *actions* that manipulate the model during a *transition*.
 - Any anomalies in events or transitions throws exceptions, triggering transaction rollback.

+## Requirements

+Row-level locking is only supported in MySQL / MariaDB and PostgreSQL.

 ## Installation

 You can install the package via composer: